Workshops by Sherezzah Bint al-Waha

 - I have several different cane choreographies that I can teach.

-They each use various technique with the cane, such as spinning, and
+They each use various techniques with the cane, such as spinning, and

 are suitable for either solo or troupe work.